 - Two long trousers: No jeans.
 Just bring a pair of long thin trousers that are comfy to wear.

 - Four pairs of socks: Only four pairs?
 Yes, as you’ll be wearing flipflops or sandals most of the time, you won’t be wearing socks all the time.
 Unless you’re going for the white socks and sandals fashion, which I don’t recommend in India.

 - Seven pairs of underwear: I always take week’s worth of underwear and get it washed by the laundry service of my hotel or hostel.

 - One swimming shorts: Finding a pool in a desert area feels like heaven.
 Bringing swimming shorts will be useful when you take a fresh dive in one of the large hotel pools.
 Tip: you don’t always have to stay in the hotel.
 A small fee is enough just for a swim in the hotel pool.

 - A smartphone: make sure it has a good camera for quick snaps.
 A good battery life is also useful.
-Buy a local Indian sim card to enjoy 4h, which is very useful if you want to a look at Airbnb or booking.com.
+Buy a local Indian sim card to enjoy 4g, which is very useful if you want to have a good internet connection.

 - A Camera: best is to bring a point-and-shoot camera that doesn’t take a lot of space in your bag.
 A DLSR is also an option if you don’t mind the carry weight.

 - Phone & Camera charger: You’ll need to charge the battery of your equipment.
 Want to protect your charger?

 - SD card: taking a lot of pictures asks for memory.
 A fast SD card with a good amount of capacity.

 - A power bank: Not a must, but definitely useful.